 Applying Different Learning Styles

-This article is part of a running series with Rowan University’s Healthy Campus Initiatives.
+This article is part of a running series with Rowan University’s Wellness Center.
 This collaboration aims to educate students about personal well-being options.
-For further updates, follow @RowanHCI on Twitter, Instagram or Facebook.
+For further updates, follow @RowanUWellness on Twitter, Instagram or Facebook.
 Learning doesn’t have to be rote memorization of facts, theories and explanations.
-One way of improving learning while reducing stress is employing different […]
+One way of improving learning while reducing stress is employing different learning […]

 Getting to Know the Molecular & Cellular Biology Major with Lauren Staman